Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Maryland and its opponents have not yet combined for more than 66.5 points in a game this year.
+- Maryland and its opponents have not yet scored more than 69.5 points in a game this year.

-- Kent State has combined with its opponents to score more than 66.5 points in one game this season.
+- Kent State and its opponents have combined to score more than 69.5 points in one game this season.

-- Saturday's over/under is 3.5 points higher than the combined 63 PPG average of the two teams.

-- The 40.7 combined points per game that these two squads have allowed this season are 25.8 fewer than the 66.5 over/under in this contest.
+- The two teams combine to average 63 points per game, 6.5 less than the over/under in this contest.

+- This contest's over/under is 28.8 points more than the 40.7 these two squads combine to allow per game this season.

-- The Terrapins and their opponents score an average of 57.5 points per game, 9.0 fewer than Saturday's total.
+- Terrapins games have an average total of 57.5 points this season, 12.0 fewer than Saturday's over/under.

-- In 2021, games involving the Golden Flashes have averaged a total of 64.2 points, 2.3 fewer than this game's set over/under.
+- The 69.5 total in this game is 5.3 points higher than the 64.2 average total in Golden Flashes games this season.

 Maryland Stats and Trends

-- The Terrapins have been favored by 14.5 points or more once this season and covered the spread.
+- So far this year Maryland has two wins against the spread.

+- This season, the Terrapins won ATS in their only game as a favorite of 14.5 points or more.

-- Maryland's games this year have gone over the total in one out of three opportunities (33.3%).
+- Maryland's games this year have hit the over on one of three set point totals (33.3%).

 - This year, the Terrapins put up 10.3 more points per game (37.3) than the Golden Flashes surrender (27.0).